Britain to give Canada ownership of HMS Erebus and HMS Terror

 Franklin set out in 1845 with his two ships and 128 men to try to find the Northwest Passage.

 His ships disappeared, but the resulting search helped open the Canadian Arctic.
-The story of the failed expedition has inspired a generation of Canadian poets, songwriters and novelists.
+The story of the failed expedition has inspired generations of Canadian poets, songwriters and novelists.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.